National Association of Towns and Townships (NATaT)

 In 1981, board members met with President Ronald Reagan, Agriculture Secretary John Block, and Housing and Urban Development Secretary Samuel Pierce on issues important to townships.
 Since then, NATaT officials have had direct access to the White House and close relationships with each sitting president.

-In its fifth decade, NATaT (www.natat.org) continues to inform and educate federal officials about township government and the needs of smaller governments.
+In its fifth decade, NATaT continues to inform and educate federal officials about township government and the needs of smaller governments.
 NATaT represents 11,500 towns and townships across the country in areas of federal statutory, regulatory, funding, and policy decisions.

-NATaT now hosts an annual &auot;Fly-in" in Washington, D.C., for members to lobby Congress, ensuring the voice of towns and townships is heard on Capitol Hill.
-The NATaT Fly-in takes place each spring.
+NATaT hosts an annual "Fly-In" in Washington, D.C., for members to lobby Congress, ensuring the voice of towns and townships is heard on Capitol Hill.
+The NATaT Fly-in takes place each spring and additionally satisfies the federal component of the Ohio Township Association Leadership Academy (OTALA) 1.0 program.
+The Fly-In includes workshops on federal issues and meetings with legislators, which are scheduled for you by the OTA.